-A Durban-born left-arm spinner with 25 Test caps for South Africa to his name, Maharaj has taken 94 wickets with a best of 9-129 against Sri Lanka in Colombo last July.
+A Durban-born left-arm spinner with 30 Test caps to his name, Maharaj has taken 110 wickets with a best of 9-129 against Sri Lanka in Colombo in July 2018.

 Maharaj made his first-class debut in November 2006 and broke into the Test Match arena 10 years, to the week, later.

-A bowler who harnesses control and potency, he has taken over 420 first-class wickets in 118 appearances and has scored nearly 3,000 runs with his swashbuckling style of lower order batting.
+A clever bowler who harnesses control and potency, he has taken nearly 500 first-class wickets and has scored nearly 3,500 runs with his swashbuckling style of lower order batting.

-With ball or bat in hand, he will be fun to watch.
+With ball or bat in hand, he is fun to watch.

 Maharaj has previous county experience.
 But whisper it quietly – for Lancashire!

-The now 29-year-old took eleven wickets in a tie against Somerset at Taunton, including a second-innings 7-37, and claimed three wickets in defeat against Yorkshire at Emerald Headingley.
+The now 30-year-old took 11 wickets in a tie against Somerset at Taunton, including a second-innings 7-37, and claimed three wickets in defeat against Yorkshire at Emerald Headingley.

-He will become the fourth overseas signing to play for both Roses rivals, three of them having ‘completed the set’ this season.
+He became the fourth overseas signing to play for both Roses rivals, three of them having ‘completed the set’ in 2019.
 Australians Simon Katich, Glenn Maxwell and Jake Lehmann are the others.

 He had previously played league cricket in both Sussex and Lancashire as an emerging player.